‘Not Today Satan’: Candace Cameron Bure And Bianca Del Rio At Odds On Instagram

 Who’s side are you on in this social media feud?
 Do you think it was wrong of Candace Cameron-Bure to wear Bianca Del Rio’s T-shirt without knowing the origins?
 Sound off below in the comments section.

-[Featured image by Jamie McCarthy/Getty Images for EJAF and Eugene Gologursky/Getty Images for Wolfe Video]
+[Featured image by Jamie McCarthy/Getty Images and Eugene Gologursky/Getty Images]